songrise/CLIP-Count/README.md

 # CLIP-Count: Towards Text-Guided Zero-Shot Object Counting

-Official Implementation for ACM Multimedia 23 paper CLIP-Count: Towards Text-Guided Zero-Shot Object Counting.
-Paper at: [arXiv](https://arxiv.org/abs/2305.07304)
 ![teaser](asset/teaser_CLIP_Count.png)

+Official Implementation for ACM Multimedia 2023 paper CLIP-Count: Towards Text-Guided Zero-Shot Object Counting.
+Paper at: [arXiv](https://arxiv.org/abs/2305.07304).
 TL;DR: We count anything with text descriptions.

 **Update**

 🔥🔥🔥 [Jul 26] Our paper is accepted by ACM Multimedia 2023.

+🔥🔥🔥 [Aug 12] The code and pretrained model is released.
 ## Preparation

 **Environment:** Create a virtural environment use Anaconda, and install all dependencies.